 Islamic Relief USA has been providing relief efforts across Latin America for years, starting with efforts in Haiti in the aftermath of paralyzing earthquake that left the island-nation in shambles.
 Over the years, emergency aid work has carried over into countries like Colombia and Ecuador.
-The IRUSA community continues to provide aid as often and as efficiently as it can across the region, most hurriedly after emergencies strike, like recently in Mexico and Puerto Rico.
+The IRUSA community continues to provide aid as often and as efficiently as it can across the region, most hurriedly after emergencies strike.

-In Peru, IRUSA is implementing a project that is expected to benefit nearly 8,000 refugees in 2019.
-This project will improve the quality of the shelters hosting these refugees by providing them with beds, cleaning materials, and furniture.
-It will also improve community kitchens by providing the kitchens with furniture, equipment, utensils, and cleaning materials.
+In Peru, IRUSA implemented a project that benefitted nearly 8,000 refugees in 2019.
+This project improved the quality of the shelters hosting these refugees by providing them with beds, cleaning materials, and furniture.
+It also improved community kitchens by providing the kitchens with furniture, equipment, utensils, and cleaning materials.

-In addition, a portion of the meals packaged during the 2018 500K Meal Pack Out is going to Venezuelan refugees entering Cúcuta, Columbia.
-IRUSA is carrying out this project in partnership with the Rotary e-Club of Houston and the Cúcuta Rotary Club.
-The meals are currently being distributed through food banks and are expected to reach approximately 5,000 people a day.
+A portion of the meals packaged during the 2018 500K Meal Pack Out went to Venezuelan refugees entering Cúcuta, Columbia.
+IRUSA carried out this project in partnership with the Rotary e-Club of Houston and the Cúcuta Rotary Club.
+The meals were distributed through food banks and reached approximately 5,000 people a day.